 HE describes a spectrum of potentially reversible neurologic and psychiatric abnormalities generally seen in patients with liver failure.
 HE is a common complication of all forms of cirrhosis, and up to 80% of cirrhotic patients have some form of HE, ranging from minimal hepatic encephalopathy, or MHE, to overt hepatic encephalopathy, or OHE.
 In the United States alone, it is estimated that over 500,000 patients suffer from some form of HE, not all of whom have been diagnosed.
 Patients with cirrhosis have an increased risk of developing bacterial infections, and infection is a common precipitant of HE, as well as an independent predictor of mortality in these patients.

-We are evaluating both KB195 and KB174 for clinical development for the potential treatment of HE.
+We are evaluating both KB195 and KB174 for clinical development in HE.
 For KB195, data from our hyperammonemia program in UCD will inform our decision as to whether to develop KB195 in HE.
-For KB174, we have initiated two non-IND human clinical studies in the first half of 2019 to support our HE program, including one in patients with cirrhosis.
+For KB174, we have two non-IND human clinical studies to support our HE program underway, including one in patients with well-compensated cirrhosis.
 We plan to be ready to advance one of these two MMT candidates into a Phase 2 clinical trial for HE under an IND, if the IND is cleared, in the second half of 2020.

 Infections Caused by Multi-Drug Resistant (MDR) Bacteria